jszeman/chsm/doc/ch3_ir_reference/ir_ref.md

 ## data.user_inc_funcs

+This is a list of functions used in the drawing that are called with non-empty parameter lists.
+If the target language requires declarations, it is the user’s responsibility to provide them.

+## data.user_inc_guards

-This is a list of functions and guards used in the drawing that are called with non-empty parameter lists.
+This is a list of guards used in the drawing that are called with non-empty parameter lists.
 If the target language requires declarations, it is the user’s responsibility to provide them.

 ## data.user_signals